Billy Bush Says It’s Ironic Where Donald Trump Landed After ‘Access Hollywood’ Tape

 Billy Bush, however, who was interviewing Trump, lost his job as co-host of the Today show.
 He apologized for his part in the tape and withdrew from the public eye.

-He has had plenty of time to reflect over what happened, and he told People that he had to work though a lot of emotions after he lost his job.
+He has had plenty of time to reflect over what happened, and he told People that he had to work through a lot of emotions after he lost his job.

 “The irony is glaring about where Donald Trump ended up and where I ended up,” Bush, 47, said, adding that Trump has “the No. 1 job in the world for the guy that did all the talking” on the tape.